wendyverdonk93/docs/content/payment-methods/billing-suite/pay-after-delivery/activate-pay-after-delivery.md

 ## Activate
 _Note: Before applying for Pay After Delivery, please check your eligibility with your MultiSafepay account manager_.

-To activate this payment method, please contact your account manager via <sales@multisafepay.com> or call us at +31 20 8500 502
+To activate this payment method, please contact one of our account managers at <sales@multisafepay.com> or call us at +31 20 8500 502

 >_Note: Currently, MultiSafepay only offers Pay After Delivery in the Netherlands_.